-These challenges must be taken into account when deciding how to deal with the design factors just discussed — like line density and number of board layers — as well as more process-oriented decisions like which fabrication materials and process steps to use.
+These challenges must be taken into account when deciding how to deal with the design factors discussed, like line density and number of board layers, as well as more process-oriented decisions like which fabrication materials and process steps to use.

 Of course, the best design plans also require the best plant and equipment in order to carry out those plans.
 That includes state-of-the-art:

-What’s even more important is the ability to operate this equipment so as to get the best results, which brings up the final key success factor:
+What’s even more important is the ability to operate this equipment to get the best results, which brings up the final key success factor: